HCD19 Fox Owl Rise, Lees Brook, Greater Manchester

 Click here to view further view home images.

-Our agents have advised that viewings are down due to schools having returned, but demand is still strong on this site.
+Our agents have advised that viewings continue to be down due to the increased lock down restrictions in the Greater Manchester area.
 They have also noted delays on mortgage offers being received and with overworked solicitors which is leading to transactions taking longer to bring to completion, but this is a problem across the boards and recent press coverage has highlighted criticisms of lenders with regards to their current service levels.

 Our agents have advised that due to marketing of the shared ownership scheme having commenced, viewing levels are up and continue to be strong – to date as a result of this marketing we have firm interest in several of the 6 plots eligible for this scheme and our agents are now working through the paperwork and mortgage consultations with these interested parties.